 or Admissions, 443-412-2109.

 |No. of credits required: |

-Students must have a qualifying score on Praxis CORE or an equivalent assessment in order to earn an A.A.T. degree.
-Students should plan to take Praxis CORE, which includes core English and math competencies, near completion of 45 credit hours.
-Information can be obtained from the Test and Assessment Center or the academic division.
-Passing scores on Praxis, SAT, GRE, or ACT may be substituted in place of Praxis CORE, but may not be accepted by all transfer institutions.
+Students must have a qualifying score on Praxis Core or an equivalent assessment in order to earn an A.A.T. degree.
+Students should plan to take Praxis Core, which includes core English and math competencies, near completion of 45 credit hours.
+Information can be obtained from the Test and Assessment Center or the Educational Studies Division.
+Passing scores on Praxis Core, SAT, GRE, or ACT may be submitted in place of Praxis Core but may not be accepted by all transfer institutions.